-Counselling and Psychotherapy, for Individuals, Couples, and Groups, in Sutton, Surrey, with UKCP Registered Therapist
+Counselling and Psychotherapy, for Individuals, Couples, and Groups, in Lincoln.

-People come into counselling or psychotherapy for a variety of reasons, including: Depression; Emotional problems; Relationship difficulties and breakdown; Family problems and conflicts; Abuse or neglect during childhood; Anxiety and/or stress; Loss and bereavement; Work-related problem; Child sexual abuse; Post Traumatic Stress; Eating Disorders; Self Esteem; and Personality Problems.
+My clients come into counselling or psychotherapy for a variety of reasons, including: depression; emotional problems; relationship difficulties and breakdown; family problems and conflicts; abuse or neglect during childhood; anxiety and/or stress; loss and bereavement; work-related problems; child sexual abuse; Post Traumatic Stress; eating disorders; self esteem; and personality problems.

 Not everyone knows what is bothering them, however.
 It is possible to feel confused and unhappy without being clear why.
-Some people struggle to make sense of who they are, or perhaps they believe that their life has lost meaning.
+You might be struggling to make sense of who you are, for example, or perhaps you feel your life lacks meaning.

 I usually see my clients in my consulting rooms in Lincoln, or London, but I also offer online appointments (via Skype and Facetime) to those who are unable, for a variety of reasons, to attend face-to-face appointments.
 It is important to make sure you have a secure internet connection for online sessions.